 - If you are unable to RSVP in advance, we still encourage you to come to orientation.
 An accurate RSVP helps us to plan for your arrival, but we will be prepared for the families of all first-year students who have deposited with the institution.

-- Please RSVP below!
+- The RSVP link will be active below until June 21, 2019.
 When you click the button below, you'll see that next to the selection for Family/Guest Orientation the description of the dates only indicates June 12.
 However, you will be able to select the date for family members and guests to attend once you access the registration site.
 To register, click "Register Now".
 Select "Create New Account".
 You'll create a new account with your own information.
 The "number of additional attendees" is the total number of family members/guests attending, and your total cost will reflect this number.
 Please call 508-626-4596 for questions or assistance with your RSVP.